 What is the best way to get around Europe to visit the most famous museums?

 There are many different ways to get around Europe, depending on your budget and preferences.
 You can fly between cities, take ferries, ride the Eurostar train, or drive.
-However, we recommend using a combination of all methods to make the most of your time in Europe.
+However, we recommend combining all methods to make the most of your time in Europe.